 I wish I would have taken a full photo of the adorable kids picnic table I shot my cookies on.
 My crazy talented sister in law Kacie Flake made it for Reed and his wife Lori for Christmas.
 Love!

-80 mini marshmallows or 20 flat marshmallows quartered
+- 80 mini marshmallows or regular marshmallows cut into quarters

 - Preheat oven to 350 degrees F. and line a large baking sheet with parchment or a silpat liner.